kiranmv002/kiran.codes/README.md

 - key words in about section highlighted in teal color
 - scroll animations — sections fade up when they come into view

+### ✅ day 2 — separate files + new features
+files → `style.css` `script.js`

+- moved all css to style.css
+- moved all javascript to script.js
+- added typing animation in hero section
+- cycles through 3 lines with blinking cursor
+- added scroll to top button
+- button appears when scrolled down 400px
+- smooth scroll back to top on click
 ---

 ## 📊 progress